OdionOseiwe/PANCAKEFARM_MASTERCHEF-REVIEW/README.md

 function transferFrom():

-this function is takes in address sender, address recipient,uint256 amount and is public its overrides a function is IBEP.sol and returns  bool . it calls _transfer() and inputs sender, recipient and amount and calls _approve() and checks if the recipient has been approved and check if the amount the recipient is inputing is the greater than or equal to the approved amount
+This function takes in address sender, address recipient,uint256 amount and is public its overrides a function is IBEP.sol and returns  bool . it calls _transfer() and inputs sender, recipient and amount and calls _approve() and checks if the recipient has been approved and checks if the amount the recipient is inputing is greater than or equal to the approved amount

 ```solidity